Enterprise Professor Sandra Milligan

 03 8344 8699

-Dr Pietzner is employed at the ARC as a lecturer.
-His PhD examined the development of critical thinking in secondary students.
+Jason's PhD examined the development of critical thinking in secondary students.
 Before this Dr Pietzner worked in primary and secondary schools for a period of 18 years where he was a generalist primary and VCE philosophy and English teacher as well as holding a variety of leadership positions.
 Dr Pietzner has lectured in a range of subjects in the MGSE in the areas of assessment, pedagogy, and philosophy of education and has supervised teacher candidates in schools.
-Jason is currently involved in national and international projects with schools and education departments in the areas of general capabilities assessment, micro-credentialing and competency based education.
+Jason is currently involved in national and international projects with schools and education departments in the areas of general capabilities assessment, micro-credentialing and competency-based education.

 03 9035 4425

 Hilary is responsible for project management within the Centre and drives the establishment, implementation and monitoring of research, teaching and consulting projects.
 She fulfils the role of Project Manager for several of the Centre’s projects, commonly multi-year, multidisciplinary, international partnership projects.
 She is also responsible for managing the provision of the ARC’s online tools for clients.
 She works with Australian state and territory government departments, as well as several overseas clients and research groups, to understand their assessment and reporting needs.
 She is then responsible for developing proposals and managing contracts and risk.
 She manages and supervises teams to ensure the ARC delivers the required services to schedule and provides progress and formal reports to clients.

 She completed her Masters of Project Management in 2019.

 Jane lectures across post-graduate programs and has a background in teaching primary, secondary and special education.
 Her interest lies in supporting teachers' instruction of all learners through development and interpretation of high-quality assessment and associated learning progressions.
 Jane works in a range of projects developing assessment materials; including frameworks and learning progressions for schools, education systems and agencies.